rails-girls-summer-of-code/summer-of-code/about/roles.md

 Remote Coaches are available for help in a central, public chatroom.

-<h3 id="speaker_coach">Speaker Coach</h3>

-If you participate in Rails Girls Summer of Code you'll be asked to give a lightning talk at a conference (we'll be able to provide some free conference tickets, sometimes even full scholarships), at a Rails Girls workshop or your local developers meetup.

-For this we can put you in touch with experienced conference speakers who will review and work with you on your slides, and ideally can meet with you to practice your talk with you.

 <h3 id="supervisor">Supervisor</h3>

 Every team will be assigned a supervisor.
 Supervisors touch base with their